 Copy down the original equation

-except that wherever you see an x, substitute the solution in
+except that wherever you see an x, substitute the solution in parentheses.

-fractions problems on the top and bottoms of the two sides of the equation.
+We need to find common denominators for the addition of fractions problems on the top and bottoms of the two sides of the equation.

 After we cancel out the like terms we find we are left with